RedTotally/Adam/README.md

 Fun Fact: I only knew how TypeScript and JavaScript work, and I had no prior knowledge of Python.

 ## Structure
-Very simple, `model.py` is the model code, and `training_data.pth` is the path configuration file (I used it for checkpoint, basically storing values) that contains two important things: the weights and the attempts.
+It is very simple, `model.py` is the model code, and `training_data.pth` is the path configuration file (I used it for checkpoint, basically storing values) that contains two important things: the weights and the attempts.
 You may ignore the other files.

 ## How to run it
 1. Clone it